 A longer handle allows it to apply more force to the conical burrs making it easier for the grinder and your arm to get the job done.

 A shorter handle will make you work harder, and since you haven’t had any caffeine, yet this will probably make you a little angry.

 Does it have bearings

 The ball bearings solely give the crank action of the grinder a smoother feel and make it less cumbersome.

-Unfortunately, you will only see bearing in higher quality models, but if you can afford it, I highly recommend doing so since it will be a lot more pleasurable experience.
+Unfortunately, you will only see bearing in higher quality models, but I highly recommend doing so since it will be a lot more pleasurable experience if you can afford it.

 Is it easy to clean